emm-sam/Data-Collection-Pipeline/README.md

 	**-d** runs in detached mode (for use on EC2)

+- I set up the container to interact with the cloud data lake and database, however data files can also be transferred from a docker container to localhost if needed

 ## Set up a prometheus container to monitor your scraper
 Steps: